Here Are the Best Planetariums In SoCal

 Location: 2757 Shell Beach Road, Pismo Beach

-Looking to add a bit of luxury to your Central Coast itinerary?
-Make The Cliffs Hotel and Spa your lodging of choice.
+If you’re looking to add a luxurious place to visit in San Luis Obispo to your Central Coast itinerary, make The Cliffs Hotel and Spa your lodging of choice.
 Located on a cliff overlooking the scenic Shell Beach, the hotel offers a full-service spa, an oceanfront outdoor swimming pool, and multiple on-site restaurants.
 Dia Feliz Spa is a magical retreat inside The Cliffs Hotel that’ll make your stay all the more relaxing and rejuvenating.
 We’re definitely adding this hotel to our list of can’t-miss affordable spa resorts, and we’re positive you will, too.

 Location: 1011 Railroad Ave, San Luis Obispo